Invert4TVG: A Temporal Video Grounding Framework with Inversion Tasks Preserving Action Understanding Ability: Experiments

 \subsection{Ablation Study}

-We conduct a detailed ablation on the Invert4TVG-3B model to investigate the contribution of various design strategies.
+We conduct a detailed ablation on the Invert4TVG-3B model to investigate the contribution of the design strategies.

-\textbf{Using a single Invert-TVG task versus employing them in combination.} As shown in Table~\ref{tab:ablation1}, using VC, AR, or VD alone instead of jointly yields lower performance.
+\textbf{Using different combinations of Invert-TVG tasks versus employing them in combination.} As shown in Table~\ref{tab:ablation1}, using VC, AR, or VD alone instead of jointly yields lower performance.
 Only-VD, which emphasizes contextual understanding, peaks at R1@0.3 but falls short on precise localization.
 Only-AR, focused on immediate actions, reaches the highest R1@0.7 of 43.8.
 Only-VC outputs are less random than Only-VD yet less specific than Only-AR, achieving the best R1@0.5 (68.0).
 The mixed-task Invert4TVG surpasses all three individual tasks across all three metrics, demonstrating that joint training outperforms separate use.

+The combination of VC and AR improves R1@0.7 to 43.8, outperforming either task alone (VC: 42.0; AR: 43.8), indicating complementary benefits between verb completion and action recognition.
+The VC+VD pair achieves the highest R1@0.3 (80.0) among two-task setups, suggesting that video description aids verb-focused localization.
+Invert4TVG (integrating all three auxiliary tasks) achieves the best overall results (R1@0.7: 44.0), demonstrating that multi-task synergy is maximized when all components are jointly optimized.

 \textbf{Exploiting different probabilities for the TVG and Invert-TVG tasks.} As shown in Figure \ref{fig:ablation2}, Varying the task probability markedly alters training outcomes.
 At 20\% Invert-TVG task probability, the model performs best, raising R1@0.7 from 36.9 (no Invert task) to 44.0.
 As the Invert-TVG task probability grows, the model increasingly emphasizes action recognition while neglecting temporal grounding.
 Between 60\% and 80\% Invert-TVG, temporal video grounding performance steadily declines, falling below the pure TVG baseline.
 When Invert-TVG probability reaches 100 \%, the model performs only the Invert-TVG task and yields the worst results.
+According to the experiments, we choose to set $p=0.8$ in Eq.~\ref{eq:prob}.